strax/node-wolfram/README.md

 Wolfram - a Wolfram|Alpha API wrapper for Node.js
 =================================================

-Wolfram is a simple Wolfram|Alpha API wrapper for Node.js.
+Wolfram is a simple Wolfram|Alpha API wrapper for Node.js with support for both plaintext and image results.
-Currently it supports only answers with primary results with plaintext answers but pod image support will be added in the future.

 How to use
 ----------